davidfestal/test-che-install-in-restricted-enironments/Readme.md

 sudo update-ca-trust
 ```

-- Restart the docker deamon and test the login to the new mirror registry
+- Restart the docker deamon and test the login to the new mirror registry (any user / password is OK, since the registry is public)

 ```
 sudo systemctl restart docker.service docker login $REGISTRY_HOST
 ```

-- Disable the default OperatorSources by adding disableAllDefaultSources:
+- Disable the default OperatorSources in the Cluster.
+Nothing should appear in the OperatorHub catalog anymore:

 ```
 oc patch OperatorHub cluster --type json -p '[{"op": "add", "path": "/spec/disableAllDefaultSources", "value": true}]'
 ```

-- Build the local catalog from teh Quay.io application and push it to the mirror docker registry
+- Build the local catalog from your Quay.io application and push it to the mirror docker registry:

 ```
 oc adm catalog build --appregistry-endpoint https://quay.io/cnr --appregistry-org ${MY_QUAY_ORG} --to=${REGISTRY_HOST}/catalog/eclipse-che-preview-openshift:v1